 About Conference

-Infectious Diseases 2023 | Miami, USA
+Infectious Diseases 2026 | Rome, Italy

 Produced by the non-profit, the infectious diseases expo is the legacy interdisciplinary networking event in infectious diseases and its respective field.
 With the overarching purpose of fostering the translation of biomedical research, funding, and investments targeting cures, the Summit and co-located course serve a diverse ecosystem of stakeholders and influencers.